sejalkailashyadav/QuickMDNotes/README.md

 - Designed a user-friendly interface with dedicated pages for creating, displaying, and editing notes.
 - Technologies Used: React, TypeScript, LocalStorage, JSX, Markdown

-QuickMDNotes is an advanced note-takings application developed using Vite, React, and TypeScript.
-The application offers a range of functionalities such as categorization, markdown and note filtering.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 * You have installed [Node.js](https://nodejs.org/) and npm (comes bundled with Node.js)

 * You have a basic understanding of React and TypeScript

 ## Installing QuickMDNotes